yurigaldino/qa-serverest-yuri-galdino/README.md

 - `tests/`: Contains the test cases for the API and frontend.
 - `resources/`: Contains the resource files used by the tests.
 - `variables/`: Contains the variable files used by the tests.

+## Test Robustness and Resilience

+The test structure is designed with a certain level of robustness and resilience.
+If a user or admin does not exist in the database, or if the most recent token has expired, the tests are still capable of being executed.
+For GET, POST, and DELETE API tests, the code always checks the necessary conditions before performing the actions.
+For example, when deleting a product, if the product does not exist on the platform, it will be created first, and only then will the DELETE action be performed.

 ## Example Commands